 Yes, the building is fully compliant with accessibility requirements.

-Centre facilities including the café and playground are open to the public while rooms are available for hire by businesses and incorporated community groups.
+Hub facilities, including Seasons café, Rachinger Gallery, community shed and playground are open to the public, while a range of spaces are available for hire by businesses, incorporated associations and community groups.

 - How do I hire a room?